mfdorst/scripts/README.md

 ### `debian-init`
 Prompts for and performs common tasks for new systems such as

-+ setting the hostname
++ Setting the hostname
-+ installing common packages I use
++ Installing common packages I use
-+ creating a user
++ Creating a user
-+ installing my dotfiles
++ Installing my dotfiles

 ## Pyenv management sripts